John-Lluch/SWRevealViewController/README.md

     - (id<UIViewControllerAnimatedTransitioning>)revealController:(SWRevealViewController *)revealController animationControllerForOperation:(SWRevealControllerOperation)operation fromViewController:(UIViewController *)fromVC toViewController:(UIViewController *)toVC;
 ```

 * The examples have been updated to demonstrate the new features.
-All animated calls to `setFrontViewController:animated:` have been replaced by calls to `pushFrontViewController:animated:`
-The RevealControllerProject example implements a custom Animation Controller performing a slide up transition on the rightViewController.
+All animated calls to `setFrontViewController:animated:` have been replaced by calls to `pushFrontViewController:animated:`.
+The RevealControllerProject example implements a custom Animation Controller (`UIViewControllerAnimatedTransitioning`) to perform a slide up transition on replacement of the rightViewController.
 The RevealControllerProject3 example uses the default Cross Dissolve animation to set the Front Controller.

 ## Features